Holiday inspiration currently loading...

 Set just moments’ walk from the lakeshore, your accommodation by Ullswater is a family-owned bar and restaurant with rooms, much acclaimed by locals and tourists alike for the quality of its food and lodgings.
 Originally the village blacksmith’s, then the Post Office, the property has undergone recent extensive renovation and now offers a cosy and charming haven after a long day’s exploring, with great food and regular local ‘Beer of the Month’ offerings at the bar.
 Rooms are simple and elegant, with touches of the surrounding area brought indoors in the form of real timber detailing, adding a unique lift to each bedroom.

-Day six – Get to Know Ullswater aboard the Steamer
+Day Seven – Get to Know Ullswater aboard the Steamer

 Just a short stroll from your hotel, you’ll find the jetty for today’s transport, a superb steamer vessel, ready to take you around the lake.
 It’s a hop-on, hop-off service that you can use as much as you wish today.
 Perhaps you’d like to bring your walking boots and a packed lunch, disembark at Glenridding and take a stroll to the foot of Helvellyn, England’s third-highest peak?
 Or simply stay on the boat all day and enjoy the lake from this most peaceful perspective.

-Day seven – an Epic Train Journey to the Highlands
+Day Eight – an Epic Train Journey to the Highlands